Nuuttif/ChatServer/README.md

 Running the server needs 3 arguments:
 - Path and file name to a database (database doesn't have to exists, database is created in the given path with the given name)
-- Https certificate path and file name
+- HTTPS certificate path and file name
 - Password of the certificate

 For example with database.db and keystore.jks files in the "ChatServer-main" folder: